camilleherrmann/FPGA_In_the_Loop_cycloneV/README.md

 ![image](https://user-images.githubusercontent.com/107047264/196908282-7639f5cc-cc84-474c-9543-b16b182e5fa5.png)

-On this exemple we can see our clock on 50MHz, the button changing the state of the led and the RAM stored each time the led change its state.
+On this exemple we can see our clock on 50MHz, the button changing the state of the led, and the RAM stored data each time the led change its state.

 ### Signal Tap